xiaogangLi/tensorflow-VTN/README.md

 Test model using clips in `../VTN/Data/Test`.
 `cd ../VTN/Code`
 `run python test.py N`
 Where N is not more than the number of clips in test set.
-Note we do not use batch during test.
+Note that we do not use batch during test.
 There may be out of memory errors with a large N. In this case, you can modify the `test.py` to use batch.

 ### 8 Visualize model using Tensorboard
 `cd ../VTN`